nalply/mtrude/Readme.md

 ## Use case

-A simple streaming: `NetConnection.play()` and webcam recording: `NetConnection.record()` server solution is needed for secure deferred sign language communication.
+A simple streaming `NetStream.play()` and webcam recording `NetStream.record()` server solution is needed for secure deferred sign language communication.
 Deferred means a sign language analogue to mail: one sends a sign language message and does not expect an immediate answer.
-This use case is a bit different from the majority of the available web video deployments: the focus is *secure* recording, while a product like YouTube does not need to worry about the privacy of the submitted or recorded videos.
+This use case is a bit different from the majority of the available web video deployments: the focus is **secure** recording and playback.
+A product like YouTube does not need to worry about the privacy of the submitted or recorded videos, for example.

 And that's why a lot of the available software have a hidden limitation or other.
 It's difficult to find something which conforms to all the requirements of that use case and